Pitch invasion: Incidents

 Court storming in collegiate athletics came under further scrutiny following a pair of high-profile incidents that occurred during the 2023-24 basketball season.
 The first involved University of Iowa women's basketball star Caitlin Clark colliding with a fan who rushed the court after Ohio State's win over the Hawkeyes in Columbus, Ohio.
 Several weeks later, Kyle Filipowski of the Duke Blue Devils had to be carried off the court after appearing to suffer an injury from coming into contact with a fan at Wake Forest University.
 In the wake of the Filipowski incident, several coaches including Duke's Jon Scheyer called for the practice to be abolished entirely.
 Meanwhile, ESPN analyst Jay Bilas indicated that fans who engage in such conduct should face criminal penalties.
 “There's no accountability for this," he argued.
 "The fans feel like it's an entitlement.
 And the universities like it.
 And the truth is, we like it.”

 The 2023 FIBA Basketball World Cup in the Philippines had a court storming incident.
 Prior to the start of the New Zealand vs United States game at the Mall of Asia Arena in Pasay on 26 August 2023, a ticket-paying fan wearing a full New Zealand jersey stormed the court.
 He was stopped after the New Zealand bench informed the organizers that the fan was not part of their team.

+On 3 June 2026, a fan invaded the Frost Bank Center floor to attempt to take a selfie with San Antonio Spurs center Victor Wembanyama during Game One of the 2026 NBA Finals.
+He and his accomplice were banned for life from all National Basketball Association arenas.